mitsu1210/essbaseworkshop/README.md

 ## Working with Essbase

-During our workshop we will help fictitious company Dynamic Corporation to perform financial analysis.
+During our workshop we will help a fictitious company Dynamic Corporation to perform financial analysis.
 Dynamic Corp. is a high-tech manufacturer of hard disk drives.
 It is headquartered in California, Bay Area.
-Dynamic Corp. has its operations spread across multiple regions.
+Dynamic Corp., has its operations spread across multiple regions.
 Various departments within Dynamic Corp. performs financial analysis.

 Financial analysis develop number of reports as follows: